Format + Ideas

-- Be descriptive – don’t be too cute, go for the ‘exactly what is says on the tin’ approach.
+- Be descriptive – don’t be too cute, go for the ‘exactly what it says on the tin’ approach.
 Descriptive names are immediately identifiable to target audiences and easier to find when people are searching for podcasts on a particular subject in search engines like Google.
 For example, ‘Football Weekly’ or ‘The Property Podcast’.

 - Use your name IF people already know you – take a leaf out of ‘The Adam Buxton Podcast’ or ‘The Dave Ramsey Show’ and name your show after yourself if you already have a decent-sized following.
-This isn’t the best idea if you’re just starting out online, though, as people will come for a name they know but hardly for one they don’t.

-Plan And Structure Your Podcast
+2. Plan and Structure Your Podcast

 Now you’ve nailed the podcast topic and name, you need to think about the planning and structure of your podcast.

 When listening to podcasts, you can definitely hear a difference between structured episodes and on-the-fly discussion episodes.
 Of course you will: they’re different formats.

 How to Choose A Format for Your Podcast

 How do you decide whether to create a solo podcast, an interview podcast, co-hosted or something else entirely?